blacklight/vmctl/README.md

 The keyring population process may currently (as of March 2022) take a long time.
 This is a [known issue](https://www.reddit.com/r/archlinux/comments/rbjbcr/pacman_keyring_update_taking_too_long/).

-As a workaround, if you want to speed up the OS installation process, you can temporarily disable pacman keyring checks upon package installation by uncommenting the relevant lines in `src/helpers/install.sh` (function:
-`install_os`).

 ### Resize an existing image